-Applicable national, state or local laws, codes and regulations pertaining to the installation of engine-generator power systems must be strictly complied with.
-Always use the current acceptable version or edition of the applicable code or standard which applies to your jurisdiction.
-In the absence of pertinent local laws and standards, the following published booklets may be used as a guide (these apply to localities which recognize NFPA and IBC):
+Strictly comply with all applicable national, state and local laws, as well as codes or regulations pertaining to the installation of this engine-generator power system.
+Use the most current version of applicable codes or standards relevant to the local jurisdiction, generator used, and installation site.

+NOTE: Not all codes apply to all products and this list is not all-inclusive.
+In the absence of pertinent local laws and standards, the following publications may be used as a guide (these apply to localities which recognize NFPA and IBC).

-- 1. National Fire Protection Association (NFPA) 70: The NATIONAL ELECTRIC CODE (NEC) - 2.
-NFPA 10: Standard for Portable Fire Extinguishers - 3.
-NFPA 30: Flammable And Combustible Liquids Code - 4.
-NFPA 37: Standard for Stationary Combustion Engines And Gas Turbines - 5.
-NFPA 54: National Fuel Gas Code - 6.
-NFPA 58: Standard for Storage And Handling Of Liquefied Petroleum Gases - 7.
-NFPA 68: Standard On Explosion Protection By Deflagration Venting - 8.
-NFPA 70E: Standard For Electrical Safety In The Workplace - 9.
-NFPA 99: Health Care Facilities Code - 10.
-NFPA 101: Life Safety Code - 11.
-NFPA 110: Standard for Emergency and Standby Power Systems - 12.
-NFPA 211: Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances - 13.
-NFPA 220: Standard on Types of Building Construction - 14.
-NFPA 5000: Building Code - 15.
-International Building Code - 16.
-Agricultural Wiring Handbook - 17.
+- National Fire Protection Association (NFPA) 70: The NATIONAL ELECTRIC CODE (NEC) - 2.
+NFPA 10: Standard for Portable Fire Extinguishers - NFPA 30: Flammable And Combustible Liquids Code - NFPA 37: Standard for Stationary Combustion Engines And Gas Turbines - 5.
+NFPA 54: National Fuel Gas Code - NFPA 58: Standard for Storage And Handling Of Liquefied Petroleum Gases - NFPA 68: Standard On Explosion Protection By Deflagration Venting - NFPA 70E: Standard For Electrical Safety In The Workplace - NFPA 110: Standard for Emergency and Standby Power Systems - NFPA 211: Standard for Chimneys, Fireplaces, Vents, and Solid Fuel Burning Appliances - NFPA 220: Standard on Types of Building Construction - 12.
+NFPA 5000: Building Code - 13.
+International Building Code - 14.
+Agricultural Wiring Handbook - 15.
+Article X, NATIONAL BUILDING CODE - 16.
 ASAE EP-364.2 Installation and Maintenance of Farm Standby Electric Power